Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

-The following is an elementary observation but one which is important for later understanding the interaction of $\alpha$-conversion and combinatory logic. \begin{prop} (Action of type-preserving permutations of variables on terms of combinatory logic).

-Given a type-preserving permutation $\pi$ of the variables of $\cltup$, we extend it to a type-preserving permutation of all terms of $\cltup$ by letting it be the identity on the constants and combinatory terms, and by setting $(MN)^{\pi}$ to be $M^{\pi} N^{\pi}$.
+The following is an elementary observation but one which is important for later understanding the interaction of $\alpha$-conversion and combinatory logic. \begin{prop}[Action of type-preserving permutations of variables on terms of combinatory logic] Given a type-preserving permutation $\pi$ of the variables of $\cltup$, we extend it to a type-preserving permutation of all terms of $\cltup$ by letting it be the identity on the constants and combinatory terms, and by setting $(MN)^{\pi}$ to be $M^{\pi} N^{\pi}$.
 Then \begin{enumerate}[leftmargin=*] \item If $\pi$ is the identity on all variables appearing in $M$, then $M^{\pi}$ is $M$. \item If $\pi(\typd{v}{A})$ is $\typd{u}{A}$, then $(\cbd{v}{A}{M})^{\pi}$ is $\cbd{u}{A}{M^{\pi}}$. \end{enumerate} \end{prop} \begin{proof} For (\ref{prop:clperm:1}) this follows from construction, since $M^{\pi}$ is already the identity on the constants and combinatory terms.

 For (\ref{prop:clperm:2}) this is by induction on complexity of $\typd{M}{B}$, using Definition~\ref{defn:cbd}.
 We omit the proof since it is routine. \end{proof}